mohyunho/ACC_NAS/README.md

 chitectures compromising the two objectives.

 ## Note
-For more detail, please refer to our paper
+For more detail, please refer to our paper below

 ## References
 ```